reedcodes/talks/README.md

-# talks
+# Reed's Talks
-Lightning talks, presentations, and papers
+This is a repository for lightning talks, presentations, and papers given by Reed, individually and collaboratively.
+Co-presenters are credited with each presentation.